kashsuresh/my_website/content/blogs/blog3.md

          to   = "2020-08-31") %>%
   group_by(symbol)

-glimpse(myStocks) # examine the structure of the resulting data frame
 ```

 Financial performance analysis depend on returns; If I buy a stock today for 100 and I sell it tomorrow for 101.75, my one-day return, assuming no transaction costs, is 1.75%.
 So given the adjusted closing prices, our first step is to calculate daily and monthly returns.